 - Information about how to make a complaint or raise concerns was available.
 Staff treated patients who made complaints compassionately. - The service informed patients of any further action that may be available to them should they not be satisfied with the response to their complaint. - The service had complaint policy and procedures in place.
 The service learned lessons from individual concerns, complaints and from analysis of trends.
 It acted as a result to improve the quality of care.
-For example; as a result of a patient who complained about being charged for a telephone consultation, the service made their charges information clear to avoid any confusion.
+For example; following an incorrect blood test result being sent to a patient the service made a change in their internal processes with their partner laboratory relating to the reporting of test results.